Natak-Mesh/Nucleus_V1/reticulum_mesh/tak_transmission/reticulum_module/new_implementation/peer_discovery_README.md

 ## Link Establishment Support

-The module maintains destination hashes that other modules need for establishing links:
+PeerDiscovery creates and announces this node's "IN" destination that other nodes will use to communicate with us.
+Other modules that want to establish outgoing links to peers need to:

-1. Get destination_hash from peer_discovery.json
+1. Get the target peer's destination_hash from peer_discovery.json
-2. Use RNS.Identity.recall(destination_hash) to get the Identity
+2. Use RNS.Identity.recall(destination_hash) to get their Identity
-3. Use Identity + APP_NAME + ASPECT to create Destination
+3. Create an "OUT" destination to that peer using their Identity
-4. Use Destination to create Link
+4. Use that "OUT" destination to create a Link

-This separation allows other modules to establish links without needing direct access to the peer discovery internals.
+This separation allows other modules to establish outgoing links without needing direct access to the peer discovery internals, while PeerDiscovery handles our node's incoming connectivity through its "IN" destination.

 ## Independence from WiFi/OGM